junxit/us-congress-bills-113/metadata.md

 - 2013-06-25 — Mr. Davis, Rodney moved to suspend the rules and pass the bill.
 - 2013-06-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 3, 1 Present (Roll no. 288). (text: CR H4006)
 - 2013-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 3, 1 Present (Roll no. 288).(text: CR H4006)
+- 2013-06-26 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 98.